 Finally, businesses may struggle with the lack of transparency over the cost, speed and arrival confirmations of cross-border payments, particularly when doing business with a number of different intermediaries.

-When it comes down to it, businesses, banks and consumers deserve a seamless cross-border payments experience, free from concern.
+When it comes down to it, businesses, banks, and consumers deserve a seamless cross-border payment experience, free from concern, this is why we strive to continuously improve cross-border payments as payment providers.

-While delays, compromised security and limited transparency may plague the industry at large, Vodeno offers comprehensive local and cross-border payment solutions with interbank FX rates that ensure organisations are always armed with all the information they need to succeed.
+While delays, compromised security and limited transparency may plague the industry at large, Vodeno has been enhancing cross-border payments and offers comprehensive local and cross-border payment solutions with interbank FX rates that ensure organisations are always armed with all the information they need to succeed.